Many of us have been here before: You’re making efforts toward your health but aren’t seeing the progress you hoped for. What gives?

 I believe true health requires addressing multiple aspects of our lives — not just exercise, and not just nutrition.
 That’s why the program is broken down into those categories, as they’re all essential to those seeking a balanced, sustainable plan that drives long-term results.

 The movement portion of the program focuses on building your strength and challenging your conditioning.
 It is periodized and progressive, meaning that within the week I’m making sure you’re hitting multiple movement patterns and exercise intensities.
 This combination allows for progress to be made while avoiding under- or over-training.

 When it comes to meals, the program will help you build a base for a nourishing diet.
 I will help guide you in creating well-balanced, nutrient-dense meals while saving you time, money, and energy — and eliminating any “what should I eat now?” obstacles.

 Around the area of mindset, the program helps address what’s going on inside to ensure we match the progress made on the outside.
 Just as we will emphasize consistency in our exercise and nutrition habits, we will have daily focuses to help develop the same routine with our mindsets.

 If I’m interested in the Fit + Focused program, how can I get started?

-Open the Life Time Member app and click “Weight Loss and Training,” or click here on the web.
-Select “Explore Programs” and you’ll be able to choose the Fit + Focused program to enroll in.
+If you’re a Life Time member, open the Life Time Digital app and under “Featured Coaching Programs,” click “View All.”
+From there, you’ll be able to choose the Fit + Focused program to enroll in.